sengaya/aws-micro-cli/README.md

 ## Contributing

 Pull requests are welcome.
 The unit tests are written with https://github.com/bats-core/bats-core.
+Run with `bats tests/`.
 Make use of the excellent tool `shellcheck` (https://www.shellcheck.net/).
 Run with `shellcheck -x -a aws-micro`.

 ## License